Our Responsibility to the Environment

 - Our hydroxyl system removes algae & suspended solids before releasing treated effluent

-- Every year all summer staff (including the President and management of Marmot Basin) participates in a summer garbage cleanup – picking up garbage and recycling left behind after the melting snow
+- Every year summer staff participates in a summer garbage cleanup – picking up garbage and recycling left behind after the melting snow

 - Bio-detergents are used in all Food & Beverage outlets